jfcloutier/karma_system/design_notes/som.md

 ## Communication between CAs

-The CAs form a collective which implies communication between them to enable coordination, cooperation, competition etc.
+The CAs form a collective which implies there is communication between them to enable coordination, cooperation, competition etc.

 Most communications are between a CA and its umwelt CAs and vice-versa.
 Other communications span the entire collective.